MarkClinton/pga-score/README.md

 - ### Helpful Links

-  - [How to flip a card](https://www.w3schools.com/howto/howto_css_flip_card.asp) - To help get the inital functionlaity off the ground
+  - [How to flip a card](https://www.w3schools.com/howto/howto_css_flip_card.asp) - To help get the initial functionality off the ground
   - [Display an image from an array in JS](https://www.geeksforgeeks.org/how-to-display-images-from-an-array-in-javascript/) - To help with dynamically adding images to the DOM
   - [Adding elements in a loop to dom](https://stackoverflow.com/questions/69445670/javascript-for-loop-appends-same-element-once) - Also to help with dynamically adding images to the DOM
   - [Set the source of an image in JS](https://stackoverflow.com/questions/1232793/javascript-set-img-src) - How to set the source of an image in JavaScript